The Grateful Dead Movie: Audio releases

 While Garcia worked on the movie project, Phil Lesh and band sound man Owsley Stanley listened through the audio tapes to produce a soundtrack album.
 However, as both the movie project and the band's record label needed funding, the album release was pushed forward and Steal Your Face was released in conjunction with the band's return to touring, rather than as a movie tie-in or true soundtrack.
 Though compiled from the same run of concerts as the film, it shares only two songs ("Casey Jones" & U.S. Blues").
 An additional track from the album ("Sugaree") later appeared as a bonus on the DVD version of the movie.

 Following the release of the movie on DVD, The Grateful Dead Movie Soundtrack was compiled.
 The 5-CD box set mostly presents complete versions of songs that also appear in the film, plus 22 bonus tracks from the concerts.
 (See also From the Mars Hotel and Beyond Description for additional tracks from the dates.)

 Return to theaters

-The restored version of The Grateful Dead Movie was screened as a one-night-only event, in approximately 540 theaters throughout the U.S., April 20, 2011.
+The restored version of The Grateful Dead Movie was screened as a one-night-only event, in approximately 540 theaters throughout the US on April 20, 2011.
 It was broadcast to the theaters via Dish Network for the first annual Grateful Dead Meet-Up at the Movies, and featured a pre-show with dozens of still photos of the band backed by audio of "Playing in the Band", as well as contemporary interviews with Garcia and rhythm guitarist Bob Weir.
 Due to popular demand, a second screening was held on May 5, 2011.
-The Grateful Dead Movie was screened on April 20, 2017 for the annual meetup at the movies It returned to the annual meetup at the movies in 2025, in a remastered IMAX format.
+The Grateful Dead Movie was screened on April 20, 2017, for the annual meetup at the movies It returned to the annual meetup at the movies in 2025, in a remastered IMAX format.